alexey0975/weather-vidget/README.md

 ## Usage

-This is weather widget.
-For use it just paste in your web-page in head:
+For use widget just paste in your web-page in head:
 ```
 <script defer="defer" src="https://alexey0975.github.io/weather-vidget/js/app.js"></script>
 ```